The Bankrate promise

 Some online banks provide high-yield checking accounts, which pay competitive yields and may include free checks, access to a large ATM network and no maintenance fees.

-An online bank is a smart place for an emergency fund, especially if you’re keen on keeping your rainy-day fund separate from your spending money.
+An online bank can be a good place for starting and building an emergency fund, especially if you’re keen on keeping your rainy-day fund separate from your spending money.
 Not seeing that money in the same place as your checking account can help deter you from transferring or withdrawing it.

 FDIC-insured online banks pay competitive APYs and keep your money safe as long as you follow FDIC limits and guidelines.